evnik/XcodeRN/Xcode12Beta2.md

 #### Deprecations

-*   Xcode 12 no longer supports setting the Can Draw Concurrently property in Interface Builder.
-To continue using it, set the property in code.
+*   Interface Builder no longer provides access to the Can Draw Concurrently property.
+You may still configure this behavior in code with [`canDrawConcurrently`](https://developer.apple.com/documentation/appkit/nsview/1483425-candrawconcurrently).
 (42437767)

 ### Organizer

-#### Known Issues
+#### Resolved in Xcode 12 beta 2

-*   The Organizer window may clip some text in the sidebar.
+*   The Organizer window no longer clips text in the sidebar.
 (64281631)

 ### Playgrounds